Jackie Park & Deputy, Mark Overbaugh

 How do I obtain a Marriage license

 Both parties must appear, with proof of age and identity.
-If the marriage is not a first marriage, proof of dissolution of the prior marraige is necessary.
+Appointments are required for this service.
+If the marriage is not a first marriage, proof of dissolution of the prior marriage is necessary.
 A marriage license can be issued by any Clerk in New York State, regardless of where you wish to be married.

 Getting a Copy of your Marriage License